SitePen/dgrid/README.md

 <li>data - The data object</li>
 </ul>
 * on(event, listener) - Basic event listener functionality, just delegates to the DOM element using standard dojo/on behavior.
-* renderCollection(array, beforeNode) - This can be called to render an array.
+* renderArray(array, beforeNode) - This can be called to render an array.
 The beforeNode parameter can be used to render at a specific place in the list.
 * renderRow(value, options) - This can be overriden to provide a custom rendering of each row

 <h1>Plugins</h1>